DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Conclusion

 \section{Conclusion}

-The deployment of an AFRS in security and commercial applications makes them vulnerable to be deceived by creating PAs.
-In this paper, an FPAD mechanism is presented which has shown the capability of detecting spoofs when they are created using known and unknown fabrication materials.
-The method is suitable for real-life applications where an attacker can utilize novel materials for the fabrication of the spoof.
-Existing handcrafted as well as deep learning-based methods are found to be insufficient in detecting PAs while being tested in the aforementioned scenarios.
-In this paper, a novel end-to-end model is presented which utilizes the handcrafted and convolutional features together for the detection of spoofs.
-Additionally, it suggests an ensemble of both in an end-to-end manner, making it appropriate for real-time conjunction with the AFRS.
-The proposed method is tested on benchmark databases in different experimental protocols.
-The efficacy of the proposed model is compared with state-of-the-art methods including statistical and handcrafted feature-based methods, perspiration and pore-based methods, and deep learning-based methods.
+In this paper, a novel end-to-end method is presented which utilizes the handcrafted and convolutional features together for the detection of PAs.
+The increasing deployment of AFRS in security and commercial applications makes them vulnerable to various possible PAs.
+The proposed method has demonstrated the capability to detect PAs fabricated with known and unknown fabrication materials.
+Additionally, it suggests a novel ensemble of deep and handcrafted features in an end-to-end manner, making it appropriate for real-time collaboration with the AFRS.
+The proposed method is tested on fingerprint databases which are prepared as per benchmark experimental protocols.
 In the future, we will investigate the proposed model's capabilities for cross-sensor validation using benchmark fingerprint databases.